tydusky/tydusky.github.io/_pages/about.md

 My current research interests include trustworthy large language models and LLM-based agent safety.
 I have published 20+ papers at the top international conferences and journals such as USENIX Security, CCS, NDSS, ICLR, NeurIPS, ICCV, TDSC, etc.

-*<span style="color:red">Openings:</span> I am looking for motivated PhD/Master/intern students to join my research group.
+*<span style="color:red">Openings:</span> I am looking for motivated PhD/Master/intern students to join my research group (no position for PhD/Master students at the College of Computer Science and Technology).
 Please drop me an email if you are interested in working with me!*

 # 🔥 News